hudson-and-thames/mlfinlab/docs/source/statistical_arbitrage/pairs_trading.rst

 Price
 *****

-``model.price`` is used to call the originally inputted price data with the first column as x and the second column as y.
+``model.price`` is used to call the originally given price data with the first column as x and the second column as y.

 Log Returns